Testing center limitations during the COVID-19 pandemic

 - Salem: Sylvan Learning Center

-- The Dalles: Columbia Gorge Community College — (contact Metro or location for details)
+- The Dalles: Columbia Gorge Community College (on Tuesdays)

 - White City: Rogue Community College (on Mondays)